 Experts agree that colonoscopy is the “gold standard” for diagnosing colon cancer.
 This is a 15 minute procedure in which we are able to check the lining of the entire colon and rectum, for growths or abnormalities.
 We do this using a long flexible tube with a video camera at the tip, which transmits these images to a TV screen.
 Colonoscopy detects over 90% of colorectal tumors.
 Polyps are benign or precancerous growths on the lining of the colon and rectum.
 If defected, they are removed during colonoscopy, which is called a polypectomy.
 We also put your comfort first by offering deep sedation.
 In fact, most patients are surprised by just how easy and comfortable colonoscopy can be.

-Here at Carolina Digestive Diseases, our dual board-certified and fellowship-trained physicians, Stefan P. Marcuard, MD, FACP, FACG, and Phillip J. Goldstein, MD perform colonoscopies regularly in their state-of-the-art, Medicare-certified and AAAHC certified endoscopy center.
+Here at Carolina Digestive Diseases, our dual board-certified and fellowship-trained physicians, Phillip J. Goldstein, MD and Dr. Hoo-Fatt, MD perform colonoscopies regularly in their state-of-the-art, Medicare-certified and AAAHC certified endoscopy center.

 Look to Carolina Digestive Diseases